Bemhreth/Farmer-Assistance-System-FAS-/README.md

 # Technologies used
 - CSS/HTML/bootstrap for the front-end
+- laravel and mysql for the back-end
+# Contributing guidelines
-- laravel and mysql for the back-end if you interested in contributing make sure you have read our documentation and detailed explanation of the the problem [here](https://docs.google.com/document/d/1gDSU1JXv6srPCstIh6OJU7uFp4Ifl8OxIeRuXGqD8hc/edit#heading=h.rigo96xw2rmo "google doc")
+* if you interested in contributing make sure you have read our documentation and detailed explanation of the the problem [here](https://docs.google.com/document/d/1gDSU1JXv6srPCstIh6OJU7uFp4Ifl8OxIeRuXGqD8hc/edit#heading=h.rigo96xw2rmo "google doc")
+* Then fork the project then work on it after completing a feature open a pull request we will review your code and if it is compatable we will merg